stared/jekyll-blog-pre-2022/_posts/2016-08-01-quantum-mechanics-for-high-school-students.markdown

 ---
 layout: "post"
 title: "Quantum mechanics for high-school students"
-date: "2016-08-01 11:38"
+date: 2016-08-03 14:42 +0100
+tags:
+  - quantum
+  - teaching
+mathjax: false
+description: "Outlines and materials related to my basics courses, with light polarization as the quantum information carrier."
 ---

-> Before applying consult with your teacher or professor, as every misused didactic material may result in misunderstanding or discouragement.

-A few times I gave introduction to quantum mechanics for talented high-school students.
+A few times I gave introduction to quantum mechanics for talented high-school students, in Poland and in ~~Spain~~ Catalonia.
 Here I share outlines and materials.

 One of their consequences is [Quantum Game with Photons](http://quantumgame.io).